HaolingZHANG/DNASpiderWeb/README.md

 where the restriction sites represent AGCT, GACGC, CAGCAG, GATATC, GGTACC, CTGCAG, GAGCTC, GTCGAC, AGTACT, ACTAGT, GCATGC, AGGCCT, and TCTAGA;
 and the similar structures in Nanopore sequencing are AGA, GAG, CTC, and TCT.

-There simple transcoding performances of generated coding algorithms are as shown below:
+The corresponding transcoding performances of generated coding algorithms are shown as below:

 <p align="center">
 <img src="./experiments/results/figures/[1-1] compatibility code rates.svg" title="compatibility" width="100%"/>